-In the present work we extend this proof strategy beyond the PDE setting to general high-dimensional statistical models.
-While \citep{nickl2020a,bohr2021a} rely upon M-estimation theory for the maximum-a-posteriori (MAP) estimator to show the log-concave approximation of the posterior measure, our proof takes a novel route and is fully Bayesian.
-This turns out to be crucial in regression models with unbounded and possibly non-Lipschitz regression functions.
-Assuming only local likelihood conditions, we obtain non-asymptotic sampling guarantees for posterior functionals with polynomial dependence of key algorithm-specific parameters \emph{simultaneously} on $n,p$ and the target precision level.
-The abstract hypotheses are verified for concrete statistical models in density estimation and nonparametric regression under Bernstein conditions, including Gaussian and Poisson measurement errors.
-To demonstrate our approach in a canonical example from the inverse problem literature, we discuss in detail sampling for an elliptic PDE, sometimes called \emph{Darcy's problem} (see \citep{nickl2022} and Section 3.7 of \citep{stuart2010}),\emph{ }with a non-Lipschitz forward map.
+In this work, we extend the proof strategy of \citep{nickl2020a} beyond the PDE setting to general high-dimensional statistical models assuming only local likelihood conditions, thus demonstrating the feasibility of efficient sampling based Bayesian inference.
+The local likelihood conditions are verified for density estimation and GLMs, comprising important statistical regression models such as Gaussian, Poisson and logistic regression.
+To showcase our approach in a canonical example from the inverse problem literature, we discuss in detail sampling for an elliptic PDE, sometimes called \emph{Darcy's problem} (see \citep{nickl2022} and Section~3.7 of \citep{stuart2010}),\emph{ }with a non-Lipschitz forward map.
 Moreover, our approach allows for extending the results of \citep{nickl2020a,bohr2021a} to non-Gaussian measurement errors.

-We further prove that the Langevin Markov chain based on the surrogate density takes exponentially in $n$ many steps to leave the region of local curvature, where it coincides with $\pi(\cdot|Z^{(n)})$.
+We further prove that the Langevin Markov chain based on the surrogate density takes exponentially in $n$ many steps to leave the region of local curvature, where it coincides with $\pi (\cdot |Z^{(n)})$.
 Our results therefore imply that upon initialising into a region of sufficient local curvature even a standard vanilla Langevin MCMC algorithm is able to compute posterior aspects at polynomial cost.
-This is consistent with related results for gradient based optimisation algorithms that local curvature near the global optimum can improve the rate of convergence \citep{bach2014}.
+This is consistent with related results for gradient based optimisation algorithms showing that local curvature near the global optimum can improve the rate of convergence \citep{bach2014}.
 Sampling algorithms, on the other hand, necessarily have to explore the full parameter space and therefore depend more heavily on global properties of the underlying target distribution.
-Note that, even if an initialiser near $\theta_{0}$ is available, it is not clear if the computation of posterior functionals, which depend on the whole posterior measure, is feasible.
+Note that, even if an initialiser near $\theta _{0}$ is available, it is not clear if the computation of posterior functionals, which depend on the whole posterior measure, is feasible.
 The existence of a suitable initialiser is postulated here, and finding one in polynomial time may be in itself a non-trivial task.
-We discuss this issue in some concrete examples.
-Since Gaussian priors are of particular interest in practice, we cannot restrict to compact parameter regions \emph{a-priori}, which introduces substantial technical challenges.
+As an illustration we prove the existence of a suitable initialiser for GLMs.